rust-lang/rfcs/text/0000-http-index.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Expose the index over HTTP as simple files, keeping the existing content and directory layout unchanged, e.g.:
+Expose the index over HTTP as simple files, keeping the existing content and directory layout unchanged (the existing raw.githubusercontent.com view may even be enough for this).
+The current format is structured like this:

 ```
 /config.json